Ingress (TV series): Production

-The animated series was produced by Craftar under the direction of Yūhei Sakuragi with scripts composed by Sōki Tsukishima, Tora Tsukishima, and Sō Akasaka.
-The series premiered in Japan on Fuji TV's +Ultra anime programming block on October 18, 2018 with additional broadcasts by Kansai TV, Tokai TV, TNC, UHB, and BS Fuji.
+Produced by Craftar under the direction of Yūhei Sakuragi, with scripts composed by Sōki Tsukishima, Tora Tsukishima, and Sō Akasaka, the series aired from October 18 to December 27, 2018, on Fuji TV's brand new +Ultra anime programming block, as well as Kansai TV, Tokai TV, TNC, UHB, and BS Fuji.
+The opening theme song is "Tessellate", and the ending theme song is "In Cold Blood", both performed by Alt-J.

 Netflix initially announced that it would stream the series worldwide on November 23, 2018 but rescheduled it to April 30, 2019.

-The opening theme song for Ingress: The Animation is Alt-J's "Tessellate".

-The ending theme song for Ingress: The Animation is Alt-J's "In Cold Blood".